godspeedsystems/gs-documentation/docs/saarthi/features/keyboard-shortcuts.md

 - **Vim/Neovim Workflows**: If you're coming from a Vim/Neovim background, maintain your keyboard-focused workflow
 - **IDE Integration**: Use alongside other VS Code keyboard shortcuts for a seamless experience
-- **Code Reviews**: Quickly accept suggestions when reviewing code with Roo
+- **Code Reviews**: Quickly accept suggestions when reviewing code with Saarthi
 - **Documentation Writing**: Submit text and accept formatting suggestions when generating documentation

 #### Accessibility Use Cases